TheNewStyles/calculator-web-app/README.md

 Build a JavaScript Calculator

-Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/rLJZrA/.
+Objective: Build a javascript calculator

 Fulfill the below user stories.
 Use whichever libraries or APIs you need.
 Give it your own personal style.